Unique Wedding Ceremony Ideas

 Unity ceremony with a cup

 In the olden days, Celtic families of the bride and groom would bring their own blend of whisky to the wedding.
-After the vows were exchanged, a representative from each family would pour a little of each whisky into a two-handled cup, symbolising the blending of the two families.
+After the vows are exchanged, a representative from each family would pour a little of each whisky into a two-handled cup, symbolising the blending of the two families.
 The first drink the married couple took was from the quaich – often with hilarious results, as not every bride was a fan of neat whisky.

 Nowadays, couples interpret this however they like, concocting their own signature cocktail, mocktail or favourite wine.